NaughtyJim/For-Savage-/README.md

 # For-Savage-
-Files for my friend
+Files for my friend -
-/n brzinomer with change to MPH
+Brzinomer with change to MPH -
-/n MM Guards set to active defense
+MM Guards set to active defense